paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 #### Windows
 To run cc2538-bsl.py you need to have Python installed on your system.
 Download [Python for Windows](https://www.python.org/downloads/) and install.
 After installation verify Python is correctly installed by running `python -V` in Command Prompt.
 It should return Python and the version number.

-If you receive a message similiar to: `Python is not recognized as an internal or external command, operable program or batch file.` means Python is either not installed or the system variable path hasn’t been set.
+If you receive a message similar to `Python is not recognized as an internal or external command, operable program or batch file.`, this means Python is either not installed or the system variable PATH hasn’t been set.
 You’ll need to launch Python from the folder in which it is installed or adjust your system variables to allow it to be launched from any location.

 ###### Install required dependencies
 Open Command Prompt and check if `pip` is installed by running `pip -V` which will show its version and install location.